Disaster Risk Reduction / Climate Change Adaptation in Complex City Systems (with a possibility of linking it various EU or ESA funded projects)

 Changing technologies and cultures: Technology can trigger the disturbance or become part of the solution.
 The question of how organizations and institutions could adapt to technological changes is key to smart and liveable cities.

-Case study areas will be selected together with students.
-The research might potentially be linked to the PARATUS project.
+Case study areas will be selected in collaboration with the students.
+The research may be potentially linked to the PARATUS, or other projects.

 Topic objectives and methodology